Now You Can Have Robust Data Logging for Free – Part 1

 This is what our program form looks like now.

-We can now draw labels on our form for all of the data that we wish to display.
-Fonts sizes etc can all change based upon how you would like it to appear.
+We can now draw labels on our form for all the data we wish to display.
+Fonts, sizes, etc., can change based on how you want them to appear.

-Note: Everything shown on the form are labels for the data.
-This program will just display the information that is being retrieved from the PLC.
+Note: Everything shown on the form is labeled for the data.
+This program will display the information that is being retrieved from the PLC.

-The Winsock control will be setup during the running of the program.
-On the form will will add a variable to tell the IP address of the PLC.
-We will deal with it after the database information has been setup.
+The Winsock control will be set up during the running of the program.
+The form will add a variable to tell the IP address of the PLC.
+We will deal with it after the database information has been set up.

-Each of the Adodc controls represent the two tables set up earlier.
-Adodc1 is for the Production_Log table and Adodc2 is for the Minute_Log.
+Each of the Adodc controls represents the two tables set up earlier.
+Adodc1 is for the Production_Log table, and Adodc2 is for the Minute_Log.

 We will now enter where the data source is located.
 C:AccRLDataAccRL.accdb